-We recommend that you visit a travel agency before your trip.
+We recommend that you visit a travel clinic before your trip.
 They will advise you about all of the vaccination and antimalarial medication.

 There are just squat dry toilets on the mountain.
 They are maintained and cleaned, but if you prefer to have own private toilet it is possible for $150 per toilet.
 One toilet can be shared with up to four people.

 An ordinary tourist visa costs $50.
 The maximal duration for this visa is 90 days.
 You can pay for your visa on arrival, but you can also buy them in advance at the following website: https://eservices.immigration.go.tz/visa/.